GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 - The extension copies or is copied from another entity<sup>2</sup>.
 - The extension pretends to be authorized by another entity<sup>2</sup>.

-<sup>1</sup> Metadata means the title, icon, description, screenshot(s), and other
+<sup>1</sup> Metadata means the title, icon, description, screenshots, and other developer-provided
-developer-provided information specified in the developer dashboard.
+information specified in the developer dashboard.

 <sup>2</sup> An entity here means any company, organization, or extension.